bibleexchange/courses/synoptic-gospels/en/0404_disciples_commissioned.md

 ### He gave specific instructions (Chapter 10)

-“After these things the Lord appointed other seventy also”
+"After these things the Lord appointed other seventy also"

-“Sent them two by two before His face into every city and place, whither He Himself would come.”
+"Sent them two by two before His face into every city and place, whither He Himself would come."

 We must go where He says to go, where He will be.